MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 - Although you can select the option to start the retention period when items were last modified, the value of **When items were created** is always used.
 For messages that are edited, a copy of the original message is saved with its original timestamp to identify when this pre-edited message was created, and the post-edited message has a newer timestamp.

-- When you select **Choose teams** for the **Teams channel messages** location, you might see Microsoft 365 groups that aren't also teams.
+- When you select **Edit** for the **Teams channel messages** location, you might see Microsoft 365 groups that aren't also teams.
 Don't select these groups.

-- When you select **Choose users for the Teams chats** location, you might see guests and non-mailbox users.
+- When you select **Edit** for the Teams chats location, you might see guests and non-mailbox users.
 Retention policies aren't designed for these users, so don't select them.

 #### Additional retention policy needed to support Teams